KUR-creative/data-warehouse/README.md

 or external dataset.
 Some selected element(or atom) of data consists dataset.

+If the relations of data is implicitly expressed through directory structure and file name, explicit data representation (yaml, json) is not added to the data.

 ### dataset
 `Logics to add / generate dataset.` \
 Dataset is configured data things or relations from data.